skotak2/academic-kickstart/content/home/experience.md

   date_start = "2018-03-01"
   date_end = "2019-08-01"
   description = """
-• Collaborated closely with the Voice Team of American Express.
-Developed and maintained buiness intellengce platforms for customer contact management centers.<br />
+• Collaborated closely with the Voice Utility Team of American Express.
+Developed and maintained Data warehouse for customer contact management centers. <br />
-• Delivered business insights on performance of predictive dialers of different market.
-Built interactive reporting dashboards for analyzing KPI metrics.<br />
+• Delivered business insights on performance of predictive dialers.
+Built interactive reporting dashboards for analyzing KPIs. <br />
-• Developed ETL jobs using SSIS and loaded the datamarts with data from source systems in heterogenous formats.
-Built data piplines using python for reporting health check of business intellengce platforms.
+• Developed ETL jobs using SSIS and loaded the data mart with data from source systems in heterogenous formats.
+Built data pipelines using python for monitoring business intelligence systems.
 • Provided on-call support for deployments and production outages.
   """